 2. Use of sigmoid function when the dynamics of dysfunction scores might not always be monotonically increasing (R4.6.1)

-We actually believe the dysfunction trajectory should also be monotonically increasing, as previous research in Alzheimer’s disease seems to suggest the disease is irreversible in absence of treatments (e.g. Filley, Geriatrics, 1995).
+We believe the dysfunction trajectory should also be monotonically increasing, as previous research in Alzheimer’s disease suggests the disease is irreversible in the absence of treatments (e.g. Filley, Geriatrics, 1995).
 This assumption also helps with model identifiability – non-monotonic trajectories will require strong priors on subjects’ disease stages.
+Furthermore, we believe that including monotonic variables in neurodegenerative disorders for future application of our methods in staging patients is essential.
+This is because non-monotonic or stochastic processes, while extremely useful, cannot easily be applied to stage or stratify patients.
+We therefore think this assumption is of fundamental importance.

 3. How can the model be used to predict unseen data, when parameters beta and lambda are related to each subject?
 (R4.6)

+We have already applied our method to unseen data.
 Beta and Lambda are estimated based on e.g. the MRI data of the subject, and the model can then predict the other unseen multimodal biomarkers for the same subject: DTI, FDG, etc … The correlations are learned from the other diseases while also considering the different spatial distribution of pathology.

 4. More details on parameter estimation (R5.6.1, R5.5.1)